DJI Osmo Pocket 4: Specs, Price & US Availability

-The DJI Osmo Pocket 4 is almost here.
-After months of FCC filings, leaked packaging photos, and supply-chain whispers, an authorized dealer leak has confirmed the full DJI Pocket 4 specs, pricing, and an April 20, 2026 launch date.
-The upgrade over the Pocket 3 is substantial: a true 1-inch sensor, 4K/120fps video, 35% weight reduction, and a battery that lasts over three hours of continuous recording.
+The DJI Osmo Pocket 4 is here.
+After months of FCC filings, leaked packaging photos, and supply-chain whispers, DJI made it official on April 16, 2026 — confirming the full Pocket 4 specs and pricing.
+The upgrade over the Pocket 3 is substantial: a true 1-inch sensor, 4K/240fps video (up from the Pocket 3's 120fps), a 35% weight reduction, and a battery rated for up to four hours of continuous recording.

 DJI Pocket 4 Launch Date